sylverpyro/windows-debloat-and-optout/outline.md

 ```
 ## Full Playnite Stack
 All game stores supported by PlayNite (except Battle.Net as it's not in winget yet)
+`PowerShell`
 ```
 $playnite_stack = @(
   "Amazon.Games"